sudogene/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

+### Find common dismissal time among Students

+1. Finding the latest dismissal times among all specified Students for all days of the week.

+    1. No prerequisites need to be fulfilled.

+    1. Test case: `common-time id/` <br>
+       Expected: Empty field detected.
+Error details shown in the status message.

+    1. Test case: `common-time ay/` <br>
+       Expected: Same as previous.

+    1. Test case: `common-time id/1,2,2,3,4` <br>
+       Expected: Duplicate Ids detected.
+Error details shown in the status message.

+    1. Test case: `common-time id/1,2,3,4` <br>
+       Expected: The latest dismissal times for Students with id 1, 2, 3, and 4 are shown in the results message.

+    1. Test case: `common-time ay/6` <br>
+       Expected: Academic year does not exist.
+Error details shown in the status message.

+    1. Test case: `common-time ay/2` <br>
+       Expected: The latest dismissal times for Students in the academic year 2 are shown in the results message.

 ### Creating a new Training Session